-Particularly as a result of the Dissolution, trading in our securities is highly speculative and poses substantial risks.
+Particularly as a result of the failure to receive stockholder approval of the Dissolution, trading in our securities is highly speculative and poses substantial risks.
 Trading prices for our securities may bear little or no relationship to the actual value realized, if any, by holders of our securities.
 Accordingly, we urge extreme caution with respect to existing and future investments in our securities.